This tutorial covers the following topics:

 Editing TinyMCE Settings

-From the top menu of your Joomla! admin, go to Extensions -> Plugin Manager.
+From the top menu of your Joomla! admin, go to Extensions -> Plugins.
 Find the plug-in called Editor-TinyMCE and click on it.
-When the settings page opens, find the box that is called Prohibited Elements.
+When the settings page opens, find the text field that is called Prohibited Elements.
 You will see – script,applet,iframe – written inside the box.
 Delete iframe from this box so that the final text reads: script,applet.

 The above settings should now allow you to embed iframe videos into your Joomla! articles when using the default TinyMCE editor.
 If you continue being unable to do so, read on.